-Teachers will use results of both summative and formative assessments (NFER Tests, mock SATS, arithmetic tests, Target Tracker steps, EYFS early learning goals, times table tests) to inform the planning for groups and individuals within their classes / maths sets.
+Teachers will use results of formative assessments (Numicon testing, Target Tracker steps, skills audits, arithmetic tests, times table test) and summative assessment (Optional SATS testing / NFER Tests) to inform the planning for groups and individuals within their classes.

-Following assessments, some children will be identified for intervention groups, these include Numicon, Springboard, one to one tuition, groups designed to target misconceptions that arose in assessments.
+Following assessments, some children will be identified for intervention groups, these include Numicon, one to one tuition, groups designed to target misconceptions that arose in assessments including Rapid Response.